There’s a reason they call something annoying a “pain in the neck”. It’s stressful. It’s always there.

 Final Words on Chairs for Neck and Shoulder Pain

-Of the models discussed today, the Freedom Chair and Ergohuman are the best all-rounder options for full back support.
-But you may find another model more suitable to your specific needs.
+Of the models discussed today, the Freedom Chair and Ergohuman are the good-priced all-rounder options for full-back support.
+But you may find another model more suitable for your specific needs.
+But if you want simply the best model and you have a budget, these are the obvious choices.

 Buying an office chair is not a simple task, especially when you suffer from back pain.
 It takes time and consideration to find the office chair that will work for you.

-While we’ve listed the best chairs for the job, you may still want to take the time to test out your favorite models before purchase.
+While we’ve listed the best chairs for the job, you may still want to take the time to test out your favorite models before purchasing.

 This is the only way you are going to know you are buying an office chair that suits your work environment and, more importantly, your spine.